Try IrisGPT for free on your own data

 Step 4: Establishing continuous automation

-Once an organization has implemented the above steps for customer service automation, monitoring metrics and changes to auto-tagging data is important and adapting the automation mix accordingly.
+Once an organization has implemented the above steps for customer service automation, monitoring metrics and changes to auto-tagging user data is important, and adapting the self-service automation mix accordingly.

-Best practice: Establish a review every six months and make appropriate changes, i.e., automate new categories and move older categories to agent assist or to process workflows.
+Best practice: Establish a review every six months and make appropriate changes, i.e., automate new categories and simple tasks and move older categories to agent assist or to process workflows.

 Here’s why you need customer service automation and AI in today’s economic climate